AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] Instead of motion-capture, research keyframe-morphing in Animation Blueprints
 - [ ] Sound, Visuals acn be used to layer, densely reinforce information
 - [ ] Use the Combat Square to develop methods to perfect target these squares immediately, or at some delay into the future
-- [ ] Dull or unessential areas will be avoided by the player upon their next walkthrough, and thus should not be considered content
-- f 1 Publish all Pawn/NPC movesets for Lance to study
+- [ ] Dull or unessential areas will be avoided by the player upon their next walkthrough, and thus should not be considered content- [ ] Publish all Pawn/NPC movesets for Lance to study
 - [ ] provide rewards / treasure chests items of value to a player based upon their style of gameplay (eg spell power -ups vs armor or weapons ) ;
 perhaps make them constituents instead with various uses for weapons armor or spells; or have chests deliver multiple items
-- f1 disolay the location of these on the player's map
+- [ ] disolay the location of these on the player's map
 - [ ] place treasure and rewards in context-appropriate locations which define their use or how and when it should be used
 - [ ] summoned NPCs or other NPC cooperatives can loot the pickup items for Lance . f1 Allow multi boss encounters
 - [ ] Let a boss's damage delivery be related to their combat effectiveness as opposed to an overpowering weapon, unless deemed context appropriate